magneticstain/PrivyPaste/README.md

 ## Requirements
 To install PrivyPaste, you must meet the following hardware and software requirements:

+### OS
+PrivyPaste has been tested on:

+* Debian 8.0
+* CentOS 7

+It is expected to work on the following versions.
+If you experience any issues on these, please let us know.

+* Debian 6 - 8
+* Ubuntu 14.04 - 15.04
+* CentOS 6 - 7
+* RHEL 5 - 7

+### Services
 * Apache (latest version is preferable)
 * PHP 5.3<=
 * MySQL or MariaDB, v 5.1<=